rgraphql/rgraphql/PROTOCOL.md

 Protocol
 ========

 When we initially connect to the server, we build a snapshot of the tree and send it to the server.
-Following, every update to the tree gets transmitted to the server, and batched by time (every 10-50ms to avoid message spam).
+Following, every update to the tree gets transmitted to the server as queries are applied to the store.

 Tree updates come in the following flavors: